 We encourage you to do some research in order to find the best airfare.
 There are a number of online travel sites that search for the lowest airfare such as www.kayak.com

 .
 You can also contact local travel agents to see if they can find a better deal.
 Be VERY careful to make sure you have the correct dates and times before purchasing your tickets!
 Unfortunately, Maranatha does not have a travel agent on staff and we do not have a group discount since the volunteers are coming from many different places.
-Participants should purchase a flight from their home airport that matches the guidelines in the “flying to and back” document.
+Participants should purchase a flight from their home airport that matches the guidelines in the information packet.
 Please do not purchase a ticket until the participant has received confirmation from Maranatha that they are accepted to the project.
 What diseases are present, and what vaccinations will I need?

 The Center for Disease Control gives suggestions for travelers to specific regions.
 See the Center for Disease Control evaluation at www.cdc.gov/travel/

 for more information.
-We provide additional information about the specific project location in a project packet that will be available in March.
+We provide additional information about the specific project location in the information packet.

 Maranatha requires that each volunteer have a current tetanus shot prior to traveling.
 In addition, each individual should make their own decisions regarding vaccinations and prophylaxis.
 Do your research early as the vaccine process could take a couple of weeks and some specific vaccines require multiple shots.
 We recommend speaking with a travel clinic doctor at least a month prior to departure.Will my child be supervised?
 What is the adult/student ratio?

-Ultimate Workout is a great opportunity for teens to challenge their comfort zones and strengthen their faith.
-It is human nature to cling to what is familiar when pushed beyond your comfort levels.
-By putting friends and family members on different sites, they are forced to branch out and meet new people.
-It also gives each volunteer a unique experience that they will be able to share with their friends and family at the end of the project.
+Ultimate Workout is a great opportunity for teens to challenge their comfort zones and strengthen their faith, and it is human nature to cling to what is familiar.
+By not opening this project up to parents, the teens are forced to branch out and meet new people.
 Teens learn to depend on God who is always there for them.
 Each year, qualified staff members, who have been recruited and screened, accompany the participants, monitor safety, and mentor the teens throughout the ten days.

 This policy is not intended to discourage anyone from serving.
 It has been created after many years of experience and it has been proven to be the right decision time and time again.
-If you feel strongly about being together with friends or family on a mission trip, please check out Maranatha's other mission projects including the Multiple Group Project for small teams and the Christmas Family Project.What official documents are needed?
+If you feel strongly about joining your child on a mission trip, please check out Maranatha's other mission projects including the Multiple Group Project for small teams and the Christmas Family Project.What official documents are needed?

 All participants must present a passport that is valid for at least six months after the scheduled return date from the project.
 Apply for a passport HERE